 The childminder reviews her service annually in order to complete the quality of care report.
-She has devised questionnaires for both parents and children which focus on the key themes outlined in the inspection process, all comments were positive and we saw cards and letters from parents showing their appreciation to the child minder for the care she provided.
-One parent told us his son loved coming to see Zoe and sometimes wanted to stay!
+She has devised questionnaires for both parents and children which focus on the key themes outlined in the inspection process, all comments were positive and we saw cards and letters from parents showing their appreciation to the child minder for the care she provided, for example "we feel she is blossoming into such a little character, her personality is evolving and we wouldn't have done this without Janet".
+The child minder does plan ahead to improve and evaluate her service and the renovation of the garden is one example of her actions which has made progress.